F5Networks/f5-appsvcs-templates/docs/userguide/APM-guidance.rst

 Before you begin, APM must be licensed and provisioned on the BIG-IP.
 See `K12111: Provisioning licensed BIG-IP modules <https://support.f5.com/csp/article/K12111>`_

-`F5 Microsoft Exchange deployment guide’ <https://www.f5.com/pdf/deployment-guides/microsoft-exchange-2016-dg.pdf>_, beginning on page 98, has instructions and scenarios for configuring the BIG-IP APM module.
+`F5 Microsoft Exchange deployment guide <https://www.f5.com/pdf/deployment-guides/microsoft-exchange-2016-dg.pdf>`_, beginning on page 98, has instructions and scenarios for configuring the BIG-IP APM module.

 Sharepoint
 ^^^^^^^^^^